Mikoyan MiG-27: Variants

 NATO reporting name: Flogger-J. This model was a cheaper variant than the MiG-27K, but much better than the MiG-23B, MiG-23BN, and MiG-27 (MiG-23BM), with the electro-optical and radio-frequency heads above the glove pylons deleted.
 It was first armed with the GSh-6-23M Gatling gun, but this was later replaced by a new 30 mm GSh-6-30 six-barrel cannon with 260 rounds of ammunition in a fuselage gondola.
 It also received much-improved electronic countermeasure (ECM) systems, and a new PrNK-23K nav/attack system providing automatic flight control, gun firing, and weapons release.
 However, this modification was not very successful because of the heavy recoil from the new cannon, and bursts longer than two or three seconds often led to permanent damage to the airframe.

-Test pilot V. N. Kondaurov described the first firing of the GSh-6-30А: "As I imposed the central mark on the air target and pressed the trigger to shoot, I heard such noise that I involuntarily drew my hand aside.
+Test pilot V. N. Kondaurov described the first firing of the GSh-6-30А:"As I imposed the central mark on the air target and pressed the trigger to shoot, I heard such noise that I involuntarily drew my hand aside.
 The whole plane began to vibrate from the shooting and had almost stopped from the strong recoil of the gun.
 The pilotless target, which was just making a turn ahead of me, was literally disintegrating into pieces.
 I have hardly come to my senses from unexpectedness and admiration: This is a calibre!
 Such a beast!
-If you hit something — it will be plenty enough [to wipe it out]".
-A total of 200 MiG-27Ms were built from 1978 to 1983, plus 160 for India.
-Sri Lanka used second-hand Soviet built MiG-27M.
+If you hit something — it will be plenty enough [to wipe it out]".A total of 200 MiG-27Ms were built from 1978 to 1983, plus 160 for India.
+Sri Lanka used second-hand Soviet MiG-27Ms.